dat-ecosystem-archive/DEPs/proposals/0000-hyperdrive.md

 10         - hash(cat-3)
 ```

 This tree is for the hashes of the contents of the photos.
-There is also a second Hypercore register that Hyperdrive generates that represents the list of files and their metadata and looks something like this (the metadata register):
+There is also a second Hypercore feed that Hyperdrive generates that represents the list of files and their metadata and looks something like this (the metadata feed):

 ```
-0 - hash({contentRegister: '9e29d624...'})
+0 - hash({contentFeed: '9e29d624...'})
   1 - hash(0 + 2)
 2 - hash({"bat.jpg", offset: 0, length: 3})
 4 - hash({"cat.jpg", offset: 3, length: 3})
 ```

-The first entry in this feed is a special metadata entry that tells Dat the address of the second feed, the content register.
-The remaining two entries declare the existence of the two files, and indicate where to find their data in the content register.
+The first entry in this feed is a special metadata entry that tells Dat the address of the second feed, the content feed.
+The remaining two entries declare the existence of the two files, and indicate where to find their data in the content feed.

 # File archives